loginom/loginom-help-en-omegat/data/processors/transformation/calc/expression.md

 It is possible to use references to the expressions calculated earlier in the expression, namely, the expressions that are higher in the list of expressions.
 Consequently, incorrect list item position can cause a mistake.

-> **Примечание.** При проведении математических операций над типом ["Дата/время"](./../../../data/datatype.md) (сложение, вычитание и т.д.) в результате может получиться вещественное число с дробной частью.
-By default, the operation result will be equal to the number of days (integer part) and hours (fractional part). Например: после операции вида `02.01.2020 12:00 - 01.01.2020 00:00` результат будет равен `1.5` - один целый день (24 часа) и еще половина дня (12 часов).
+> **Note:** In the result of the mathematical operations with the ["Date/time"](./../../../data/datatype.md) type (addition, subtraction, etc.), the real number with fractional part can be got.
+By default, the operation result will be equal to the number of days (integer part) and hours (fractional part).
+For example: after such operation as < `02.01.2020 12:00 - 01.01.2020 00:00` the result will be equal to `1.5` - one full day (24 hours) and half a day (12 hours).

 ## Caching